Lewis H. Brown: Early life and career

 Born in Creston, Iowa on February 13, 1894, he attended the University of Iowa in 1915.
 Brown served in France as an infantry captain during World War I. After the war, Brown was employed by Montgomery Ward and was promoted to Assistant General Operating Manager within eight years.

 Johns-Manville and the Asbestos Institute

 T.F.
 Merseles, the President of Montgomery Ward, left in 1928 to become President of asbestos manufacturer Johns Manville, taking Brown with him.
 Merseles died suddenly in 1930 and Brown was appointed president at the age of 35.

 He thereby became the youngest man ever to hold that position in the company's history.
 He was also President of the Asbestos Institute.
-In his role as the President of the Asbestos Institute, he hid the health effects of his products from workers who contracted conditions related to Asbestos exposure.

 Brown was awarded The Franklin Institute's Vermilye Medal in 1938.
 In April 1939, Brown was featured on the cover of Time with the caption "Businessman Brown -- Public Relations Begins at Home."

 Brown was awarded an honorary degree (Doctor of Laws) from Brown University in June 1943.